-- The IIIS is a communal space and we ask that each occupant ensures that the space is kept clean and tidy eg the area around the photocopier.
+- The IIIS is a large communal space and so we ask that each occupant ensures that the space is kept clean and tidy.
+It is important that we take collective responsibility for the security and general upkeep of the IIIS as a workspace.eg the area around the photocopier.
 Please dispose of the packaging of the printer paper.
 Flatten the box and place in the kitchen.

 - IIIS policy dictates that the right of individuals to privacy at each work-station is fully respected.
 Materials on student or staff's desk are not to be interfered with or inspected by others.

 - Please note the signs on the main floor all refer to the need to respect the IIIS as a study environment.
 When using the photocopier located in the admin area, please ensure your copy job takes place with the minimum disturbance to the researcher occupying the nearby deskspace.

 - If there are work matters that need to be discussed with IIIS colleagues please use the canteen area or request the IIIS seminar room or the use an office space if it is available.